aplteam/Cider/docs/Cider-User-Guide.md

 If the project was opened (rather than imported!) **_and_** `batch` is 0, then Cider checks at this point the current (or working) directory.
 If it's different from the project's directory, the user is asked whether she wants to change the current directory to the project's directory.

-#### Initializing a project
+#### Initialising a project

-There might well be demand for executing some code to initialize your project.
+There might well be demand for executing some code to initialise your project.

 This can be achieved by assigning the name of a function to `init`.
 The name must be relative to the root of your project.